 This guide provides general information about the capital gains tax (CGT) concessions available for small business.
-It is current for the 2008-09 income year.
-For CGT events that occurred in other years, refer to the version of this guide for that year.
+It is current for the 2010-11 income year.
+For CGT events that occurred in other years, see the version of this guide for that year in Publications.